Dr. Phillip Atkinson

 Dr. Tim Strongin

-Tim Strongin, PhD has been a clinical psychologist for 34 years and is a Diplomate of the American Board of Professional Psychology.
-He is a retired US Air Force Colonel who established the Air Force Aviation Psychology program and is the Deputy Director of the Human Factors Division of the U.S. Air Force Safety Center.
-In addition to medical command, Tim has been involved in a wide range of selection and retention programs for the performance of special duties.
-He has also served as a consultant following dozens of military and civilian aircraft mishaps.
-Tim lives in New Mexico where he lives with his wife of 40 years, Barbara.
+Tim Strongin, PhD is a clinical psychologist and retired Air Force Colonel who established the Air Force Aviation Psychology program and served as Acting Director of the Human Factors Division of the Air Force Safety Center and served as a consultant for dozens of military and civilian aviation mishaps.
+In addition to medical command, Tim has been involved in assessment, selection and retention programs for the Army, Air Force, Department of Energy, Special Forces and Civilian programs.
+He is a Past President of his State Psychological Association and was a long-time member of his State Board of Psychological Examiners.